deadrime/react-any-shape-form/README.md

 ### Validation

-You can pass array of validation rules to `FormItem`.
+You can pass array of validation rules to `Form.Item`.
-Don't forget to set error message.
+Don't forget to set error message or return `Promise.reject('your-error-message')`.
 You can control validation trigger using `validationTrigger`:
 `["onChange"]` - trigger fires if value changed (debounced by `300ms`) `["onFinish"]` - trigger fires only after form submit